Minecraft Architecture: What Architects Can Learn From a Video Game

 “The team evolved from four of us playing creative Minecraft online as a game,” Delaney says.
 “We began to build on a larger scale and level of detail, and it soon became apparent Minecraft had potential as a serious design tool.
 We started working within the gaming industry and creating game maps and worlds for Minecraft players.
 As we began to take on work, we expanded the team to cater for this demand.”

 To Delaney and his colleagues, Minecraft is actually a computer-aided design tool.
 He believes there is an ease with which people can begin building in this platform (counting kindergartners among its users).
-It helps that Minecraft operates from what Delaney calls its “human perspective,” building as you move through and inhabit a space.
+It helps that Minecraft designers operate from what Delaney calls its “human perspective,” building as they move through and inhabit a space.

 The emphasis on and capability for real-time collaboration are also critical elements, Delaney says.
 Online sharing is a hallmark of the millennial generation and reminiscent of current architectural tools such as Building Information Modeling (BIM), which allows designers, clients, and end users to exchange performance information to a much finer degree than ever before.